Man of Many Hats

 Comedic | Thorough | Organized | Creative | Absurd

 Adam Ashlock is an illustrator, film maker, voice actor and entertainer from Tennessee.
-Born and raised in Paris Tennessee, Adam received his BFA in Studio Art from Murray State University.
+Born and raised in Paris Tennessee, Adam received his BS in Studio Art from Murray State University.

 Before receiving an education in film and graphic design, Adam attended middle Tennessee State University to study animation and the entertainment industry, before changing directions in life to pursue a more varied career path and a wider skill set.